spacejack/pojod/readme.md

 ## Usage

+The default export can be used a type and a factory function.
+It also provides some static helper functions as properties.

+The generic type `D<T>` can be used as a shorthand alias for `{[id: string]: T}`.

 The factory function `D` always returns a plain JS object *without* a prototype by using `Object.create(null)`.

 Helper functions (`D.isEmpty`, `D.size`, `D.has`, etc.) are safe to use on objects with or without prototypes.
 Only the object's *own* properties are considered.
 Properties on the prototype chain are ignored.